New Orleans Saints’ Jermon Bushrod Mourns Death Of Newborn Daughter: ‘My Heart Has Been Broken’

 The New Orleans Saints are preparing to continue their momentum after a bye week which has them at 4-1, in first place in the NFC South, and riding a four-game win streak.
 As they prepare to take on the Baltimore Ravens on Sunday afternoon, the Saints organization is realizing they will enter the game with heavy hearts.
-The entire franchise is mourning the loss offensive lineman Jermon Bushrod’s newborn daughter who passed away earlier this week.
+The entire franchise is mourning the loss of offensive lineman Jermon Bushrod’s newborn daughter, who passed away earlier this week.

 News started making the NFL media rounds as Bushrod was not at practice for the Saints on either Thursday or Friday.
 Many began to wonder as he didn’t make the trip with the team to Baltimore on Saturday, and not a lot of people knew what was going on.